catkin/catkin_tools/docs/verbs/catkin_build.rst

                             contained within it (default: ".")
       --profile PROFILE     The name of a config profile to use (default: active profile)
-      --dry-run, -d         List the packages which will be built with the given arguments without building them.
+      --dry-run, -n         List the packages which will be built with the given arguments without building them.

     Packages: